AugustinLopez/push_swap/README.md

 - 5000 parameters : a dozen of seconds
 - 10000 parameters : a few minutes

 Performance would dramatically improve by reworking the pivot calculation.
 As of 10/04/2019 the quicksort's pivot is calculated at each step (by sorting a temporary array representing the state of the stack).
-All pivots could be calculated at the start and kept in memory using a binary tree: only one temporary array would be needed during the process.
+All pivots could theorically be calculated right from the start.

 ### 0/ Array of 5
 Grading: Worst case < 12